HoussemDellai/aks-course/35_app_gateway_ingress/Readme.md

 Kubernetes exposes services securely (HTTPS) through an ingress controller.
 Kubernets supports the ingress resources.
 But users should provide and install a plugin to handle ingress traffic.
 There are lots of plugins available like Nginx Ingress Controller or also Azure Application Gateway Ingress Controller (AGIC).

-In this demonstration, we will enable AGIC extension in AKS and use it to expose a sample application to the internet.
+In this demonstration, we will enable AGIC extension in AKS and use it to expose a sample application to the internet or internal network.

 ## How AGIC works ?